ZigMa: A DiT-style Zigzag Mamba Diffusion Model: Method

 mapping a 1-D input sequence $u(t) \in \mathbb{R}$ to a 1-D output sequence $y(t) \in \mathbb{R}$ through an implicit N-D latent state sequence $x(t) \in \mathbb{R}^n$.
 Concretely, deep SSMs seek to use stacks of this simple model in a neural sequence modeling architecture, where the parameters $\mathbf{A}, \textbf{B}, \mathbf{C}$ and $\mathbf{D}$ for each layer can be learned via gradient descent.

-Recently, Mamba~\cite{gu2023mamba} largely improved the flexibility of SSMs by relaxing the time-invariance constraint on SSM parameters, while maintaining computational efficiency.
-By employing a work-efficient parallel scan, Mamba mitigates the impact of the sequential nature of recurrence, whereas fusing GPU operations removes the requirement to materialize the expanded state.
-In this paper, we focus on exploring the scanning scheme of Mamba in diffusion models to maximize the use of inductive-bias from multi-dimensional visual data.
+Recently, Mamba~\cite{gu2023mamba} largely improved the flexibility of SSMs in Language Modelling by relaxing the time-invariance constraint on SSM parameters, while maintaining computational efficiency.
+Several studies~\cite{visionmamba,liu2024vmamba} have been conducted to adapt the use of Mamba from unidimensional language data to multidimensional visual data.
+While most of these studies try to duplicate the $\textbf{A}$ to facilitate the new (reversed) direction, this approach can lead to additional parameters and an increased memory burden.
+In this paper, we focus on exploring the scanning scheme of Mamba in diffusion models to efficiently maximize the use of inductive-bias from multi-dimensional visual data with zero parameter and memory burden.